Kamioka Observatory: KamiokaNDE

 The first of the Kamioka experiments was named KamiokaNDE for Kamioka Nucleon Decay Experiment.
-It was a large water Čerenkov detector designed to search for proton decay.
+It was a large water Cherenkov detector designed to search for proton decay.
 To observe the decay of a particle with a lifetime as long as a proton an experiment must run for a long time and observe an enormous number of protons.
 This can be done most cost effectively if the target (the source of the protons) and the detector itself are made of the same material.
-Water is an ideal candidate because it is inexpensive, easy to purify, stable, and can detect relativistic charged particles through their production of Čerenkov radiation.
+Water is an ideal candidate because it is inexpensive, easy to purify, stable, and can detect relativistic charged particles through their production of Cherenkov radiation.
 A proton decay detector must be buried deep underground or in a mountain because the background from cosmic ray muons in such a large detector located on the surface of the Earth would be far too large.
 The muon rate in the KamiokaNDE experiment was about 0.4 events per second, roughly five orders of magnitude smaller than what it would have been if the detector had been located at the surface.

-The distinct pattern produced by Čerenkov radiation allows for particle identification, an important tool for both understanding the potential proton decay signal and for rejecting backgrounds.
+The distinct pattern produced by Cherenkov radiation allows for particle identification, an important tool for both understanding the potential proton decay signal and for rejecting backgrounds.
 The identification is possible because the sharpness of the edge of the ring depends on the particle producing the radiation or electrons (and therefore also gamma rays) produce fuzzy rings due to the multiple scattering of the low mass electrons.
 Minimum ionizing muons, in contrast, produce very sharp rings as their heavier mass allows them to propagate directly.

 Construction of the Kamioka Underground Observatory (the predecessor of the present Kamioka Observatory, Institute for Cosmic Ray Research, University of Tokyo) began in 1982 and was completed in April, 1983.
 The detector was a cylindrical tank which contained 3,000 tons of pure water and had about 1,000 50 cm diameter photomultiplier tubes (PMTs) attached to the inner surface.
 The size of the outer detector was 16.0 m in height and 15.6 m in diameter.
 The detector failed to observe proton decay, but set what was then the world's best limit on the lifetime of the proton.